skedify/sdk-js/README.md

         // In addition to the attributes from the response data, the record will also have additional methods record.save(); // to save (only) the made changes to the API.
 Corresponds to a PATCH request. record.delete(); // to delete this one member from the collection.
 Corresponds to a DELETE request. record.replace(); // to replace all data from this member with another but reusing the ID.
-Corresponds to a PUT request.11
+Corresponds to a PUT request.
       });
     },
     error => {